AliSafari-IT/sidebar/demo/readme.md

 ## 🔄 CI/CD

-This demo is automatically deployed to GitHub Pages using GitHub Actions whenever changes are pushed to the main branch.
-The workflow configuration can be found in `.github/workflows/static/sidebar-package.yml`.
+This demo is deployed to GitHub Pages using the `gh-pages` package.
+You can deploy it yourself by running `pnpm run github-pages` in the demo directory after building the project.

 ## 📄 License